-Pascale Fung is a Professor at the Department of Electronic & Computer Engineering and Department of Computer Science & Engineeringat The Hong Kong University of Science & Technology (HKUST), and a visiting professor at the Central Academy of Fine Arts in Beijing.
-She is an elected Fellow of the Association for Computational Linguistics (ACL) for her “significant contributions towards statistical NLP, comparable corpora, and building intelligent systems that can understand and empathize with humans”.
+Pascale Fung is a Chair Professor at the Department of Electronic & Computer Engineering at The Hong Kong University of Science & Technology (HKUST), and a visiting professor at the Central Academy of Fine Arts in Beijing.
+She is an elected Fellow of the Association for the Advancement of Artificial Intelligence (AAAI) for her “significant contributions to the field of conversational AI and to the development of ethical AI principles and algorithms”, an elected Fellow of the Association for Computational Linguistics (ACL) for her “significant contributions towards statistical NLP, comparable corpora, and building intelligent systems that can understand and empathize with humans”.
 She is an Fellow of the Institute of Electrical and Electronic Engineers (IEEE) for her “contributions to human-machine interactions” and an elected Fellow of the International Speech Communication Association for “fundamental contributions to the interdisciplinary area of spoken language human-machine interactions”.
 She is the Director of HKUST Centre for AI Research (CAiRE), an interdisciplinary research centre on top of all four schools at HKUST.
 She co-founded the Human Language Technology Center (HLTC).
 She is an affiliated faculty with the Robotics Institute and the Big Data Institute at HKUST.
 She is the founding chair of the Women Faculty Association at HKUST.
 She is an expert on the Global Future Council, a think tank for the World Economic Forum.
 She represents HKUST on Partnership on AI to Benefit People and Society.
 She is on the Board of Governors of the IEEE Signal Processing Society.
 She is a member of the IEEE Working Group to develop an IEEE standard – Recommended Practice for Organizational Governance of Artificial Intelligence.
 Her research team has won several best and outstanding paper awards at ACL, ACL and NeurIPS workshops.